-J-term is an academic mini-term prior to each spring semester and is mandatory for first-time freshmen.
-The intent of J-term is to strengthen the academic, social, relational, and spiritual formation of freshmen in their collegiate experience at OBU.
-To mitigate the costs of a mandatory J-term requirement, select courses are offered tuition-free and housing scholarships covering all housing costs are applied for qualified students.
-The only additional costs associated with J-term for first-time freshmen are a meal plan and books.
+J-Term is an academic mini-term prior to each spring semester and is mandatory for first-time freshmen.
+The intent of J-Term is to strengthen the academic, social, relational, and spiritual formation of freshmen in their collegiate experience at OBU.
+To mitigate the costs of a mandatory J-Term requirement, select courses are offered tuition-free and housing scholarships covering all housing costs are applied for qualified students.
+The only additional costs associated with J-Term for first-time freshmen are meal plans and books.

-A primary benefit of J-term is to keep students on track in their efforts of degree completion in four years.
-Most students who graduate in four years achieve that objective by taking courses in the summer and/or J-term semesters.
-The hope is to instill a mind-set and behavior to attend summer and J-term semesters for the purpose of graduating in four years.
-Most first-year freshmen expect to graduate in four years, and the desire is that the J-term attendance requirement will assist students to achieve this objective.
+A primary benefit of J-Term is to keep students on track in their efforts of degree completion in four years.
+Most students who graduate in four years achieve that objective by taking courses in the summer and/or J-Term semesters.
+Our hope is to instill a mind-set and behavior to attend summer and J-Term semesters for the purpose of graduating in four years.
+Most first-year freshmen expect to graduate in four years, and the desire is that the J-Term attendance requirement will assist students to achieve this objective.

-Conscientious students should see J-term as an opportunity to advance their degree programs toward graduation.
-J-term provides an opportunity to supplement required attendance by taking a fun course, fulfilling a requirement for graduation, or improving a grade in a course requiring remediation.
+Conscientious students should see J-Term as an opportunity to advance in their degree programs toward graduation.
+J-Term provides an opportunity to supplement required attendance by taking a fun course, fulfilling a requirement for graduation, or improving a grade in a course requiring remediation.
 Faculty advisors should counsel students to get a jump on academic programs and take advantage of this opportunity.

-A few students may not be able to enroll in the first-year J-term experience.
-Those students may apply for exemption from J-term by submitting a form requesting exemption to the Office of the Dean for the College of Humanities and Social Sciences for consideration.
-These forms are available in the Academic Center and on the website.
-Exemptions to the required attendance policy, however, will be rare and granted only in unusual circumstances.
+A few students may not be able to enroll in the first-year J-Term experience.
+Those students may apply for exemption from J-Term by submitting a form requesting exemption to the Office of the Vice President for Academic Affairs for consideration.
+These forms are available in the Academic Center and on the OBU website.
+Exemptions to the required attendance policy, however, will be rare and granted only in extraordinary circumstances.

-Students who are required to attend J-term and yet choose to not attend will have holds placed on their accounts.
-These students will not be allowed to attend classes in the ensuing spring semester until their non-participation in the preceding J-term has been satisfactorily resolved.
+Students without exemption who choose not to attend J-Term will have holds placed on their accounts.
+These students will not be allowed to attend classes in the ensuing spring semester until their non-participation in the preceding J-Term has been satisfactorily resolved.

-Our desire is for prospective and incoming freshmen to see our J-term experience as a program that promotes healthy academic retention and as an opportunity that facilitates successful and timely degree completion.
+Our desire is for prospective and incoming freshmen to see our J-Term experience as a program that promotes healthy academic retention and as an opportunity intended to facilitate successful and timely degree completion.